 - Wear a helmet.

 Yes, of course, this approach is going to lead to learning some things the hard way.
 Possibly lots of things.
-But that’s half the fun, right?
-The point is, don’t feel like you need to have it all figured out to give it a try.
-As you build your skills over time, you can also increase the scale and difficulty of your trips.
-There’s always a new challenge with bikepacking.
+But that’s half the fun, and part of the process.
+The point is, don’t feel like you need to have it all figured out before you even start.

 First of all, if you are just starting out, the best bikepacking bike is… the bike you already have.
 “Run what you brung,” the saying goes, and it’s how most of us got started.

 Adventurous people have been strapping gear to bikes for far longer than the term “bikepacking” has existed.
 But luckily for us now, there’s been a recent boom in the sport’s popularity, and bike manufacturers are definitely taking notice.

 There are a few different categories of bikes commonly used for bikepacking, with the best choice depending on the type of terrain you ride most often, how much gear you like to bring, and how much you do or don’t care about things like speed and comfort.

 - Rigid 29er or 27.5″ wheel mountain bikes like the Salsa Fargo or Surly ECR.
 Often made of steel, but sometimes titanium or even carbon, these bikes rely on good engineering and relatively high-volume tires to deliver a comfy off-road ride.
 Lack of suspension helps keep weight down and maximize gear-carrying potential.
 They’re great for gravel and dirt roads and work fine on moderate singletrack.
 You’ll find a lot of them on less technical routes like the Great Divide.